 People who can enter into civil partnerships in Northern Ireland

 Any two people, regardless of where they live, may enter into a civil partnership in Northern Ireland, as long as:

 - both are at least 16 years of age on the day of their civil partnership - anyone under 18 will need permission from their parent or guardian

 - they are not related to one another in a way which would prevent their civil partnership registration

 - they are unmarried or are not already in a civil partnership (any person who has already been married or in a civil partnership must produce documentary evidence that the previous marriage or civil partnership has been ended by death, divorce, annulment, or dissolution)

-- they are capable of understanding what a civil partnership
+- they are capable of understanding the nature of a civil partnership